and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Dr. Cahill also uses arthroscopy in cartilage restoration procedures.
 Cartilage restoration is a relatively new procedure that can stimulate the growth of new cartilage.
 Cartilage restoration may not be appropriate for all patients, but it can be effective for patients with a single area of cartilage damage in the knee.

 Hip arthroscopy is a procedure that may be used to treat common athletic injuries like hip labral tears and impingement.
 Arthroscopy allows for quicker recovery so athletes can get back to play more quickly.
-Dr. Porter is fellowship trained in sports medicine, and arthroscopy is a large part of surgical treatment of sports injuries.
-Dr. Porter gained extensive experience in hip arthroscopy during his fellowship, which included work with athletes on professional and collegiate levels.
+Dr. Cahill is fellowship trained in sports medicine, and arthroscopy is a large part of surgical treatment of sports injuries.

 Rotator cuff tears are a common shoulder injury among athletes and people whose jobs require repetitive shoulder motions.
 Some rotator cuff tears can be treated with nonsurgical methods, but patients with significant shoulder pain and weakness may require rotator cuff repair surgery.
 Dr. Cahill uses the latest minimally invasive methods for rotator cuff repair, which makes recovery easier on the patient.
 His goal is to help patients get back to their work and sports activities with better shoulder function and less pain.

 The labrum is a ring of cartilage surrounding the shoulder socket.
 It plays a critical role in stabilizing the shoulder and preventing it from dislocating.
 Sudden injuries or repetitive shoulder motions during sports or occupational activities can cause a tear in the labrum, and may also affect the tendons attached to it, causing pain and instability.
-Dr. Cahill and Dr. Porter can both diagnose and treat labral tears in the shoulder with a minimally invasive arthroscopic procedure.
+Dr. Cahill diagnoses and treats labral tears in the shoulder with a minimally invasive arthroscopic procedure.
 After surgery and recovery, patients are able to return to work and sports-related activities.